-Graduate Studies, and the Statistics Department, uses Graduate Progress (https://gradprogress.sim.byu.edu/ or gradprog) to track students graduate committees, Program of Study, Prospectus, and Defense.
+Graduate Studies, and the Department of Statistics, uses Graduate Progress (https://gradprogress.sim.byu.edu/ or gradprog) to track students Graduate Committees, Program of Study, Prospectus, and Defense.
 Everything needs to be officially approved in gradprog in order to successfully complete the program.
-Integrated first years won't have access to the site as they are still considered undergraduates to the University.
+Integrated first year students won't have access to the site as they are still considered undergraduates to the University.
 They will gain access to the site in their second year.